PodejrzanyS/Gra/README.md

 # Gra
-Endless Game by Kamil and Dawid es
+Endless Game by Kamil and Dawid ess